 Daniel Spielman, B.A.
 Yale 1992 Ph.D.
 MIT 1995.
 Joined Yale Faculty 2005.

-Henry Ford II Professor of Computer Science and Mathematics
+Sterling Professor of Computer Science and Professor of Statistics and Data Science and of Mathematics

 Daniel Spielman’s interests include the analysis of algorithms and heuristics, error-correcting codes, combinatorial scientific computing, spectral graph theory, and combinatorics.

 - Gödel Prize, awarded jointly by the ACM and EATCS (2015)

 - Invited speaker at International Congress of Mathematicians (2014)

 - Fellow of the Association for Computing Machinery (2010)